makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/README.md

 This query was designed to capture a broad spectrum of scholarly publications that are directly related to the subject matter.
 It ensures that the dataset encompasses research papers where the topics of online work, platform work, or freelancing are a significant focus, whether they appear in the paper's title, abstract, or author-provided keywords.

+## Aim

+As data from academic databases can be employed to unveil relationships within metadata (including authors, abstracts, citations, etc.), the analyses shown here seek to answer questions about top authors' co-authorship, the structure of the co-authorship network, and the dominant topics emerging from academic papers.

 ## Analysis